-The U.S. Nuclear Regulatory Commission (the Commission) is considering issuance of an amendment to Facility Operating License Nos.
-NPF-35, NPF-52, NPF-9, and NPF-17 issued to Duke Energy Corporation, et al., (the licensee) for operation of the Catawba Nuclear Station, Units 1 and 2, and McGuire Nuclear Station, Units 1 and 2, located in York County, South Carolina and Mecklenburg County, North Carolina.
+The U.S. Nuclear Regulatory Commission (the Commission) is considering issuance of an amendment to Facility Operating License No. NPF-35 and Facility Operating License No. NPF-52 issued to Duke Energy Corporation, et al., (the licensee) for operation of the Catawba Nuclear Station, Units 1 and 2, located in York County, South Carolina.

 The Commission has made a proposed determination that the amendment request involves no significant hazards consideration.
-Under the Commission's regulations in 10 CFR 50.92, this means that operation of the facility in accordance with the proposed amendments would not: (1) Involve a significant increase in the probability or consequences of an accident previously evaluated; (2) create the possibility of a new or different kind of accident from any accident previously evaluated; or (3) involve a significant reduction in a margin of safety.
-As required by 10 CFR 50.91(a), the licensee has provided its analysis of the issue of no significant hazards consideration.
-The NRC staff has reviewed the licensee's analysis against the standards of 10 CFR 50.92(c).
-The NRC staff's review is presented below:
+Under the Commission's regulations in 10 CFR 50.92, this means that operation of the facility in accordance with the proposed amendment would not (1) involve a significant increase in the probability or consequences of an accident previously evaluated; or (2) create the possibility of a new or different kind of accident from any accident previously evaluated; or (3) involve a significant reduction in a margin of safety.
+As required by 10 CFR 50.91(a), the licensee has provided its analysis of the issue of no significant hazards consideration, which is presented below:

-1. Would implementation of the changes proposed in these amendments involve a significant increase in the probability or consequences of an accident previously evaluated?
+1. Involve a significant increase in the probability or consequences of an accident previously evaluated, or

-2. Would implementation of the changes proposed in these amendments create the possibility of a new or different kind of accident from any accident previously evaluated?
+2. Create the possibility of a new or different kind of accident from any accident previously evaluated, or

-3. Would implementation of the changes proposed in these amendments Involve a significant reduction in a margin of safety?
+3. Involve a significant reduction in a margin of safety.

 The Commission is seeking public comments on this proposed determination.
 Any comments received within 30 days after the date of publication of this notice will be considered in making any final determination.